flytelyte/Quantum-Key-Distribution-BB84-E91/README.md

   1. Create a directory where you would like to clone this repository.
       1. It is recommended to make the directory into a virtual environment.
       2. Open the terminal, and type

+          `mkdir path/to/your/.venv`

+          Then,

-          `python -m venv path/to/your/dir`
+          `python -m venv path/to/your/.venv`
-      3. Then check the directory contains the following
+      4. Then check the directory contains the following
          * bin
          * include
          * lib
          * pyvenv.cfg
-      4. Go to the directory by
+      5. Go to the directory by

-          `cd path/to/your/dir`
+          `cd path/to/your/.venv`
-      5. To activate the virtual environment, type
+      6. To activate the virtual environment, type

           `source bin/activate`